foerstj/koe-remaster/README.md

   The generated file name is *Dungeon Siege/Maps/Kingdom of Ehb.dsmap*.\
   The ingame name is *Kingdom of Ehb (remastered)*.

+## What I did (revisit)

+The "revisited" map variant is based on the remaster, with these changes applied:
+- Brushed up plants that had default scaling / orientation
+- Added veteran / elite world levels
+- Renamed map ingame to *Kingdom of Ehb (revisited)*.

 ## How to build

 GasPy repo: https://github.com/foerstj/gaspy